Sprrwkk/VirusDefinitionsScrapper/README.md

 * Get and writing objects to file
 * Using InputStream for downloading files
 * Using ZipFile class for read zip files and get interesting to me objects (size, filename)
+* How to connect with database (Ucanaccess and Jackcess)